philipturner/transimpedance-amplifier/README.md

 _KiCad SPICE transient simulation with 0.1 ms timestep and 300 ms duration._

+The ±3.75 V triangle wave produced very strange behavior.
+Even after roughly 10 time constants, the filter value had not stabilized.
+I increased the simulation time to 1000 ms, and it appeared to scale logarithmically like piezo creep.
+The value after this duration was +3.21 V. Note that the difference between 14.5 V and 15.0 V is 5.0 V. The difference between 3.21 V and 3.75 V is also roughly 5.0 V.

 ![October 26, Part 4](./Documentation/October26/October26_Part4.png)

 _KiCad SPICE transient simulation with 0.1 ms timestep and 3 ms duration._